rmartin1985/word-day-scheduler/README.md

 # Work Day Scheduler-challenge-wk-5

 Being able to balance work and bootcamp can prove to be super challenging.
-This week being challenged to make a work day scheduler has proeven to not only be a great lesson to showcase all we have learned up to this point but also to learn some new skills.
+That is why this week being challenged to make a work day scheduler has proven to not only be a great lesson to showcase all we have learned up to this point, but will also help me to be able to plan out my work day better so that I can maximize my time for bootcamp studies.

 This scheduler will definitely help me in more ways than one.
-I hope it will help you too should you choose to use this tool for yourself as well.
+I hope it will help you too should you choose to use this tool for yourself.

-The basic framework of HTML and CSS was done for us for this week so I could focus on the JavaScript more for this week's challenge.
+The basic framework of HTML and CSS was done for us for this week so I could focus on the JavaScript more.
 Getting to use Bootstrap has been such a time saver when it comes to styling grids on pages though.
 I have been looking at the DOCS on their API amd really enjoy learning the new tips and tricks.

 Was also able to incorrporate a lot more of the JQuery tools for this challenge.
 I started off buidling this page as I normally would for DOM manipulation but quickly found myself abele to move through it quicker when using JQuery.
 Less keystrokes and code made for a more efficient expereince.
 It also motivated me to look up other ways to make myself more efficient using the ternary operator instead of always writing out an if/else statement.